 Does your fish tank look a lot like pea soup?
-Green water is a common problem.
+Have you ever wondered “Why is my fish tank green?”
+Green fish tank water is a common problem.
 But what causes green aquarium water in the first place?

 Green aquarium water is caused by blooms of algae.
 These microorganisms feed on light and suspended nutrients in your water.
 A sudden increase in either of these parameters is the most common trigger for their fast growth.

 Green water algae is unattractive.
 But with a few changes to your maintenance regimen, you will have crystal clear water again in no time!

 Green aquarium water is caused by single-celled free-floating algae organisms called phytoplankton.

 While these algae are not true plants they share many of the same characteristics.

 They use photosynthesis to create their own food from light.